LightNabz/Java-17-onARM/README.md

  (for 32bit)
  ```
 and yeah, java has sucsesfully installed on your arm device.

-if you wants install java on termux, just change /usr to $PREFIX/usr :)
+if you wants install java on termux, just change `/usr/etc` to `$PREFIX/usr/etc` with nano or vim